-I, as a volunteer with Black Country Radio, also agree to the following: CODE OF CONDUCT
+I, as a volunteer with Black Country Radio / Black Country Xtra, also agree to the following: CODE OF CONDUCT

-Black Country Radio Volunteers are required to be aware of, and to understand, the following rules and abide by them at all times.
+Black Country Radio / Black Country Xtra Volunteers are required to be aware of, and to understand, the following rules and abide by them at all times.

-In general terms volunteers shall act in a manner consistent with the mission statement and objectives of Black Country Radio and shall not act in any way prejudicial to the viability, and integrity of Black Country Radio.
+In general terms volunteers shall act in a manner consistent with the mission statement and objectives of Black Country Radio / Black Country Xtra and shall not act in any way prejudicial to the viability, and integrity of Black Country Radio / Black Country Xtra.

-Copies of the Black Country Radio handbook and Black Country Radio’s Policies and procedures will be available for all volunteers to access.
+Copies of the handbook and policies and procedures will be available for all volunteers to access.